ZiadHatab/srm-calibration/README.md

 ### Coaxial measurements

-This example simply uses coaxial standards.
-However, it is important to be careful with the adapter.
-The adapter used for the two-port measurement (middle picture below) should be of the same length as the adapter used to create the network load (last picture on the right).
-Also, don't ask about the resistors holding the cables.
-Let's just say I had to do what was necessary to fix the cables in place 😅
+This example uses standard coaxial components.
+It is crucial to ensure that the adapter used in the two-port measurement (middle picture below) matches the length of the adapter used to create the network-load (rightmost picture).

 ![](./Images/load.png) | ![](./Images/adapter.png) | ![](./Images/adapter_load.png)
 :-: | :-: | :-:
 _Symmetric load_ | _Reciprocal network_ | _Network-load_

-Below are the results of measuring verification kits.
-The cause of the ripple in the offset short is discussed in [1].
-As for the SOLR, the SOL cal standards have already been characterized by the manufacturer (also, the calibration kit was brand new).
+Below are the results of measuring a verification kit.
+The ripples observed in the offset short measurements are discussed in detail in [1].
+For the SOLR calibration, the SOL standards were pre-characterized by the manufacturer.

 ![](./Images/srm_solr_comparison.png)
 _Comparison between calibrated verification kit using SRM and SOLR_